-Articulates accurate cause-and-effect relationships between body and ski performance of Technical Fundamentals though all phases of the turn, resulting in an effective prescription for change for skiers through the intermediate zone.
+• Describes cause-and-effect relationships of all the Technical Fundamentals through all turn phases, resulting in an effective prescription for change for skiers through the advanced zone.

-Refer to the PSIA-AASI Alpine Performance Guide for Assessment Criteria for each Learning Outcome.
+Refer to the Alpine Performance Guide for Assessment Criteria for each Learning Outcome.